 Christchurch quake state of emergency was over.
 I stopped coolpixing quake damages, as I'd seen enough damaged & demolished bldgs to last a lifetime.
 I'd seen enough repairs & demolitions which quickly changed some areas of Christchurch.
 Some areas were slower in demolitions & repairs.

 It was an overcast, cold morning, when I drove to Church Corner, Riccarton Rd / Yaldhurst Rd fork, to coolpix quake damaged St Peter's Anglican Church.
-When we'd arrived in Christchurch 15 years before, we'd stayed our first weekend at Riccarton Campsite opposite St Peter's Anglican Church.
+When we'd arrived in Christchurch 15 years ago, we'd stayed our first weekend at Riccarton Campsite opposite St Peter's Anglican Church.

 It was a good place to end a quake journey, an Anglican church in Christchurch.
-But Facebook Dialogue continued with friends & fam for some time, as did aftershocks for years to come.
+But Facebook dialogue continued with friends & fam for some time, as did aftershocks for years to come.

 16.09.10.
 DANGER CIVIL DEFENCE Quake damaged St Peter's Anglican Church, Riccarton, Christchurch